exclaves/exclaves.github.io/content/posts/2024-06-02-jamaica/index.md

 On the way though, we made a detour to the town of Hector’s River, where a colony of **White-tailed tropicbirds** roosts on the headland.

-{{< img "images/image11.jpg" "the headland at hectors river" "There's a White-Tailed Tropicbird in this photo if you look reallly closely" >}}
+{{< img "images/image11.jpg" "the headland at hectors river" "There are two White-Tailed Tropicbird in this photo if you look reallly closely" >}}

 We drove slowly along Ecclesdown Road, stopping after about 2 km to get out and walk around and bird.
 We quickly had a nice view of a **Jamaican tody** (delightfully, known locally as "Robin Redbreast"), which have a habit of vocalizing before jumping out to the road on a highly visible branch and curiously looking about.